HomeArticle

 This is the largest collective bet on a single technology direction in human history.

-There has to be an explanation for this money, and this is also the first question investors will ask: Where is the money going, and is the demand real?
+There has to be an explanation for this money, and it's also the first question investors will ask: where is the money going, and is the demand real?

-In April this year, Anthropic announced an expansion of its cooperation with Amazon, promising to invest over $100 billion in AWS technology over the next decade for training and running Claude.
+In April this year, Anthropic announced an expansion of its partnership with Amazon, promising to invest over $100 billion in AWS technology over the next decade to train and run Claude.

 Currently, over 100,000 enterprise customers are running Claude through Amazon Bedrock.
 Anthropic's annualized revenue has exceeded $30 billion, up from about $9 billion at the end of 2025.

-In April 2026, Anthropic announced an expansion of its cooperation with Amazon, promising to invest over $100 billion in AWS over a decade.
+In April 2026, Anthropic announced an expansion of its partnership with Amazon, promising to invest over $100 billion in AWS over ten years.

 In this structure, Amazon is not only Anthropic's largest investor, but also its most important cloud infrastructure provider and one of the largest enterprise distribution channels for Claude.